teaching-lab/stack-cs-activities/README.md

 * [Properties of functions](activities/properties-functions/README.md) -- Practice the concepts of injective, surjective, and bijective functions.
 * [Pumping lemma for context-free languages](activities/pumping-lemma-cfl/README.md) -- Practice Pumping lemma on four progressively harder proofs.

+### Algorithms and data structures

+Bordering theoretical CS and practical programming, activities in this section deal with conceptual as well as applied aspects of algorithms and data structures.

+* [Data structures in Python](activities/data-structures-python/README.md) -- Practice properties and use cases of basic Python data structures.
+* [Live sorting algorithms](activities/sorting-algorithms/README.md) -- Fun activity in which the students experience sorting algorithms.

 ### Programming and software engineering

 If you teach programming, this is the right section for you.